isomerpages/csc-corp/pages/faq.md

 <p class="mini-header">How do I search for a programme?</p>

 <p>Discover programmes that interest you on <a target="_blank" href="https://www.learn.gov.sg/">CSC LEARN platform</a>.
 You will be able to filter your search by Programme Type, Domain, Target Audience and Provider.
 For a more targeted search using competencies, please log in as a public officer.
-Click on the menu icon in the top left.
+Click on the menu icon on the top left.
 Select <b>“Explore Learning Products”</b> and choose your domain.
 Then browse and select the competencies you're interested in to see matching learning products. </p>

 <p class="mini-header" id="register">How to register for a programme?</p>

 <p>You can register via <a target="_blank" href="https://www.learn.gov.sg/">CSC LEARN platform</a>.
 Navigate to your desired programme, and click <b>"Apply Now”</b> to select the available class dates, or choose <b>"View More Dates”</b> to see other options.
 Select your Training Coordinator from the list.
 Review your application details before clicking <b>"Submit”</b> to complete your registration.
 Your Training Coordinator has up to 3 working days to approve your registration request.
-You'll receive both a LEARN notification and an email once your application is approve.
+You'll receive both a LEARN notification and an email once your application is approved.

 </p><p><b>Note:</b> To attend milestone programmes, you have to be nominated by your agency.
 Contact your Training Coordinator to find out more.</p>